What is your background and when did your passion for calligraphy begin?

 Who / Where do you take your inspiration from?

-What, in your opinion, is the hardest and the most rewarding parts of doing calligraphy?
+What, in your opinion, is the hardest and the most rewarding parts of working in a creative industry?

 Do you have a favourite style?

 Blackletter styles are definitely my favourite.
 I also like freestyle Brush Lettering and currently loving the monoline calligraphy styles.

 What are the most exciting projects you have worked on and what are you working on at the moment?

 I had a commissioned piece earlier this year in which a client had sent me a very blurred picture of a word and wanted it reworked in the same style.
 It was quite a challenging project but ultimately turned out exactly how he envisioned.

 How does your work relate to your everyday life?